Positivity and convexity in incomplete cooperative games: Preliminaries

-As we will see later, the general case of both convex and positive games yields very complex situations and so we shall occasionally restrict ourselves to simpler subclasses of these games.
-One of our approaches are games with the additional property of symmetry.
-A game $(N,v)$ is said to be \emph{symmetric} if for every $S,T \subseteq N$ such that $\lvert S \rvert = \lvert T \rvert$ holds that $v(S) = v(T)$.
-It is immediate to see that such games can be described in a succinct way.
-This will help our analysis and will provide an interesting view-point on our results; while the set of convex symmetric extensions is easy to describe, it is not the case for symmetric positive extensions.
-We shall provide examples showing that trying to describe such extensions is a difficult problem to tackle.
+We denote the sets of symmetric convex and symmetric positive $n$-person games by $\Co_\sigma$ and $\P_\sigma$, respectively.
+It is easy to observe that symmetric games can be described in a succinct way.
+This helps in our analysis and provides an interesting view-point on our results; while the set of symmetric convex extensions is easy to describe, it is not the case for symmetric positive extensions.
+We provide examples showing that trying to describe such extensions is a difficult problem to tackle.